marekszczepansky/Angular-Developer/README.md

 - command `ng lint` does not work, please fix the problem

 ### code coverage
-- unit test code coverage analytics does not working, please fix problem
+- unit test code coverage analytics does not work, please fix problem
 - `ng test -cc` should produce code coverage report
 - **all your code should be reasonable covered by unit and protractor tests**